cjstoneking/wine_quality/README.md

       red       tot.SO2   -0.70
       free.SO2  tot.SO2    0.72

+In summary, a small subset of the variables have moderate correlations.
+THis is something to keep in mind, but we don't expect correlations of this level to strongly affect classification.

 ## Classification

 The variable we want to predict is quality, which is numeric and integer-valued.